cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 ### General Settings

-A number of channels below will be marked as a General Setting.
+A number of channels below will be marked as a General Setting (Item Type: GeneralSetting).
 This was Sony's way of describing a setting in a general way.
 A general setting will have one or more channels decribing the setting and may be a combination of different types of channels (dimmers, switches, numbers).